google-research/google-research/cochlear_implant/README.md

 These were developed as a submission for [https://cihackathon.com/](https://cihackathon.com/).

-To listen to the audio corresponding to the electrodograms, you will need to a vocoder simulation (e.g., the one provided by cihackathon organizers [here](https://github.com/jabeim/AB-Generic-Python-Toolbox)).
+To listen to the audio corresponding to the electrodograms, you will need to use a vocoder simulation (e.g., the one provided by cihackathon organizers [here](https://github.com/jabeim/AB-Generic-Python-Toolbox)).

 ## Input data

-To run the notebooks, you need:

-1. A set of audio waveform files to process.
+To run the notebooks, you need a set of audio waveform files to process.
 Sample audio files for cihackathon are available for at [https://cihackathon.com/](https://cihackathon.com/).

+Store these audio files in a folder in your Google Drive.
+The default folder in notebooks is `cihack_audio`.

 ## Running the notebooks

-At the moment these notebooks are for reference only and may not be runnable.
+These notebooks read and write audio to/from Google Drive.
+Make sure you update the paths in the notebooks.

 ### speech_enhancement_inference.ipynb
 This notebook loads a pre-trained model that separates speech from other non-speech sounds (e.g. noise, music).